Designed For Your Business

 Small local authorities may not be able to operate suitable homes.
 An organisation such as a charity or a chain with a series of homes can get economies of scale in terms of management oversight, quality assurance - most privately-run homes have a higher number of employees on duty in LA homes than those run by private organisations.

 Another reason might be about being able to meet the specific needs of children.
 Children with complex needs might need access to therapeutic care and require placements in homes that specialise in a certain type of care.

-There is a growing demand for children’s social care services, with a record number of children coming into care, not least because of a rising child population.
-This demand is increasingly being met by the private sector, presenting an opportunity for building up a rewarding business.
 But of course, running a children’s home is not simply a business.
 Looking after young people who may have challenging behavioural or serious medical problems is a huge responsibility.
 It requires compassion, a professional caring approach and a genuine desire to help improve the care and life chances of vulnerable young people.

 The challenges are considerable, but there are already more than 2000 registered children's homes in the UK and the number is growing.

 Of course, children’s home providers must meet the highest standards of professionalism and probity, and comply with extensive regulations.

 All providers and managers of children’s homes must register with Ofsted, the Office for Standards in Education, Children’s Services and Skills.
 They inspect and regulate services that care for children and young people, as well as their better-known role in regulating services providing education and skills for learners of all ages.

 They will inspect assess and approve children's homes.
 Examples of establishments that have to register with Ofsted children’s homes include: